-Lincoln, Steven Spielberg’s wonderful and timely new cinematic creation, may offer more than a history lesson.
-As Spielberg points out in the production notes, “In this day and age when so many people have lost faith in the idea of governance, it’s a story that shows that you can achieve miraculous, beautiful things through the democratic system.”
+As Spielberg mentioned in the production notes, “In this day and age when so many people have lost faith in the idea of governance, it’s a story that shows that you can achieve miraculous, beautiful things through the democratic system.”

-This particular slice of Lincoln’s life distills his essence with clarity.
-It gives insight into his family life, emotional life, and political genius.
-It has suspense, drama, and crisis.
-Can Lincoln end slavery and hold the Union together before the South surrenders?
+This particular slice of Honest Abe’s life distills his essence.
+It provides insight into his family life, emotional life, and political genius.
+It’s packed with suspense, drama, and crisis.
+Can Lincoln end slavery—and hold the Union together—before the South surrenders?

-In the same way Ben Kingsley was born to play Gandhi, Daniel Day-Lewis was born to play the 16th president of the United States.
-Day-Lewis simply is Lincoln.
-The makeup is brilliant, and Day-Lewis inhabits Lincoln’s 6-foot-4-inch gangling ranginess and faltering walk.
-He’s avuncular and a prolific, jokey raconteur.
+Similar to Ben Kingsley being born to play Gandhi, Daniel Day-Lewis was born to play Abraham Lincoln.
+Day-Lewis simply is him.
+The hair and makeup is brilliant, and Day-Lewis utterly inhabits the 6-foot-4-inch gangling ranginess and faltering walk.

 Sally Field, if not heavily supervised, will normally suck all the air out of a room, but not here.
-As Mary Todd Lincoln, she grounds the great man’s wife in believability, while leaving lingering questions as to the true meaning of the classic phrase, “Behind every great man, there’s a great woman.”
+As Mary Todd Lincoln, she grounds the great man’s wife in believability, while leaving lingering questions as to the validity of the classic phrase “Behind every great man, there’s a great woman.”
 As per this great “Lincoln,” there’s a woman, in any case.

-John Williams’s cello-laden score and the chiaroscuro dark browns, blues, and grays evoke deep American nostalgia as surely as do the words Antietam, Ticonderoga, Fort Sumter, William Tecumseh Sherman, Gettysburg, Confederacy, and Martha Washington.
+John Williams’s cello-laden score and the chiaroscuro dark browns, blacks, muted blues, and hazy grays evoke deep American nostalgia as surely as do the words Antietam, Fort Sumter, Ticonderoga, William Tecumseh Sherman, Gettysburg, Confederacy, and Martha Washington.

 It takes a minute to downshift to a time where things moved slower, people memorized political speeches, quoted Euclid, and savored sophisticated insults.
 Tommy Lee Jones as Thaddeus Stevens has a great line: “Slavery is the only insult to natural law, you fatuous nincompoop.”

-In the aftermath of Lincoln, one feels like one knows Lincoln.
+In the aftermath of “Lincoln,” one feels like one has come to know the man.
 One feels the warmth, love of humanity, and the high moral stature on display in his attempts to change history and save people.
 In one of the movie’s most powerful scenes, President Lincoln rides out on horseback to witness Civil War battlefield carnage.
 He is stunned and at a loss for words.

-May the high moral stature, humor, and courage on display in Lincoln shine the light of hope on the path of all future American leaders.
-Especially now that things would appear to have come full circle with some states having recently signed, post-election, a petition to secede from the United States of America.
-For Lincoln-like times, it’s good to have a Lincoln-like leader.
+For Lincoln-like times, may the high moral stature, humor, and courage on display in “Lincoln” shine the light of hope on the path of all future American leaders.